awatson1978/nightwatch-framework/README.md

 nightwatch-framework
 ====================================

 This package provides Nightwatch integration with Velocity and Meteor.
-It's primary responsibilities include:
+It's recommended to also use [velocity:nightwatch-reporter](https://github.com/meteor-velocity/nightwatch-reporter) package.
+The primary responsibilities of this package include:

 a) integrating the clinical:nightwatch package which provides Selenium
 b) installing nightwatch